McGill-NLP/llm2vec/Tutorial.md

     "sdpa": ModifiedLlamaSdpaAttention,  # Initially, `LlamaSdpaAttention' }
 ```
 For now, we have changed all sorts of attention classes to non-causal (i.e., bidirectional).
+Next, we need to modify the decoder layer to use these new attention classes. the `__init__` function is directly copied from the `transformers` implementation of `LlamaDecoderLayer`.
+As `LLAMA_ATTENTION_CLASSES` point to the new attention classes, the decoder layer will use bidirectional attentions.
 ```python
 class ModifiedLlamaDecoderLayer(LlamaDecoderLayer):
     def __init__(self, config: LlamaConfig, layer_idx: int):